QDot 8086

 To ensure a character is uppercase you can use the function:

-, in case it’s in the range a–z, otherwise%$char
+%$uchar, memory_uppercase_char, %$char: assign the uppercase correspondent of%$char, in case it’s in the range a–z, otherwise%$charunchanged, to%$uchar;

 To apply that procedure in-place to each character of a given string one may use: